anmalkov/minerkeeper/help.md

 # Use Telegram for notifications

 * Install [Telegram Messenger](https://telegram.org/) on your smart device or laptop
-* Add the [MinerKeeperBot](https://t.me/MinerKeeperBot) bot  to your Telegram (just start chat).
+* Add the [MinerKeeperBot](https://t.me/MinerKeeperBot) bot to receive the notifications in English or the [MinerKeeperRuBot](https://t.me/MinerKeeperRuBot) bot to receive the notifications in Russian, to your Telegram (just start chat).
 This bot will send you the notifications from MinerKeeper, that installed on your rig, and it will send your commands to MinerKeeper
 * Use command '*/start*' (just type it) for the **MinerKeeperBot** to get your unique chat ID
 * Put this number in '*telegram*' -> '*chatId*' in config.json file
 * Change the value of '*telegram*' -> '*sendNotifications*' in config.json file to *true*